bgcarlisle/ctcovidstop/README.md

 ```
 library(ctcovidstop)

 data(c19stoppedtrials)
+data(comparator)
 ```

-This package provides a data frame, `c19stoppedtrials`, which can be loaded via the *R* package with `data(c19stoppedtrials)`.
-The same data frame is also provided as a CSV in this repository as `inst/extdata/c19stoppedtrials.csv`.
+This package provides two data frames, `c19stoppedtrials` and `comparator`, which can be loaded via the *R* package with `data(c19stoppedtrials)` and `data(comparator)`, respectively.
+The same data frames are also provided as CSV files in this repository as `inst/extdata/c19stoppedtrials.csv` and `inst/extdata/comparator.csv`.

+## Trials stopped during the SARS-Cov-2 pandemic

 `c19stoppedtrials` contains 13,323 rows of 8 columns.
 See below for example rows: